cyphar/redone/README.md

 ## Warnings ##
 * This was made in order to prove a point (and as a programming exercise).
-  Python's mantra is that it is "fast enough".
-It is possible to argue that using the well-tested `re` module is *much safer* than using an implementation some random on the internet wrote, and that the speed issue isn't a big deal on most regular expressions.
+  Python's mantra is that it is "fast enough", so the backtracking approach used by `re` seems to match that.
+Also, I'd argue that using the well-tested `re` module is *much safer* than using an implementation some random on the internet wrote, and that the speed issue isn't a big deal on most regular expressions.
+* While finite state automata are *theoretically* faster than backtracking, in practice, the C code written is better optimised for common patterns and is better tested.
+That doesn't mean that the `re` module doesn't suffer from the "perl problem", it just means that (in most usecases) that isn't an issue.
 * Not suitable for programmers under the age of 3.